sherpa/sherpa/README.md

 that can be fit to the data using a variety of statistics and optimization methods.
 It is easily extensible to include user models, statistics, and optimization methods.
-It provides a high-level User Interface for interactive data-analysis work, such as within an Jupyter notebook, and it can also be used as a library component, providing fitting and modeling capabilities to an application.
+It provides a high-level User Interface for interactive data-analysis work, such as within a Jupyter notebook, and it can also be used as a library component, providing fitting and modeling capabilities to an application.